mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/07_smart_pointers/index.md

 # Mutating the immutable

-Good examples and explanation of the inferior mutability pattern and runtime borrow checking can be found in the [book](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html).
+Good examples and explanation of the interior mutability pattern and runtime borrow checking can be found in the [book](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html).

 Alongisde the `RefCell<T>` type described above, there is an analogous [`Cell<T>`](https://doc.rust-lang.org/std/cell/struct.Cell.html) type that operates on values instead of references.